-- 1. Select a Passive AC Trace Frequency with the passive line trace icon. \bigodot - 2.
+- 1. Select a Passive AC Trace Frequency with the passive line trace icon ~. - 2.
 The Scout has two (2) passive AC tracing frequencies that are standard.
-They are 50Hz and 60Hz.
+They are 50 Hz and 60 Hz.

-Operating Tips for Line Tracing
+6.2 Operating Tips for Line Tracing

-- When the lines are not centered on the map, but signal strength is maximized, distortion is present! - a) Try changing to a lower frequency. - b) Move the ground stake position away from the line to be traced. - c) Make sure that the line is not commonly bonded to another utility. - · If the lines will not center or if they move across the screen inexplicably, then the Scout may not be receiving a clear signal. - a) Check the transmitter to be sure that it is operating and well grounded. - b) Test the circuit by pointing the lower antenna at either transmitter lead. - c) Check that the Scout and transmitter are operating on the same frequency. - d) Try different frequencies, starting with the lowest, until the line can be picked up dependably. - · While tracing, the signal should maximize, and the depth minimize, at the same place where the lines centers on the display.
-If this is not the case, the utility may be turning or other coupled signals may be present.

-- Higher frequencies bleed over more but may be needed to jump breaks in tracer wires or go over insulating couplers. - When using the transmitter inductively, be sure to begin the locate 40 to 50 ft away to avoid "direct coupling".
+- When the lines are not centered on the map, but signal strength is maximized, distortion is present! - a.
+Try changing the frequency used to a lower one. - b.
+Move the ground stake position away from the line to be traced. - c.
+Make sure that the line is not commonly bonded to another utility. - If the lines will not center or if they move across the screen inexplicably, then the Scout may not be receiving a clear signal. - a.
+Check the transmitter to be sure that it is operating and well grounded. - b.
+Test the circuit by pointing the lower antenna at either transmitter lead. - c.
+Check that the Scout and transmitter are operating on the same frequency. - d.
+Try different frequencies, starting with the lowest, until the line can be picked up dependably. - Current flows best from the smallest lines to the largest (lowest resistance) lines.
+An example would be tracing a pipe from the house to the street. - While tracing, the signal should maximize, and the depth minimize, at the same place where the lines centers on the display.
+If this is not the case, the utility may be turning or other coupled signals may be present. - Higher frequencies bleed over more but may be needed to jump breaks in tracer wires or go over insulating couplers. - When using the transmitter inductively be sure to begin the locate 10/15m away to avoid "air coupling".
 This is where the Scout will pick up the signal from the transmitter directly and not from the line to be traced.